polkadot-developers/substrate-docs/content/md/en/docs/test/simulate-parachains.md

    ```bash
    cp ./target/release/parachain-template-node ../bin/parachain-template-node-v0.9.30-1000
    ```
+   In this example, your working directory is` $HOME/bin` or `~/bin` so you must navigate up a directory level from your current substrate-parachain-template root directory.
    As this example illustrates, it's generally a good practice to append the version and `paraId` to the binary name to keep the files in the `bin` folder organized.

 ### Add the second parachain binary